 Why You'll Love This Recipe

 - Easy to customize.
 This cocktail can be made with lower ABV by using regular seltzer in place of spike seltzer.
 If you like your cocktails on the boozier side, however, the spiked seltzer elevates this cocktail.
+If you love grapefruit cocktails, try my bourbon grapefruit drink!

 - Real rosemary simple syrup.
 Using simple syrup in this grapefruit vodka cocktail allows the rosemary flavor to really shine through.
 If you prefer your cocktail with less rosemary flavor, a simple garnish will be enough!